-Build data-driven applications with Workers and PostgreSQL · Cloudflare Workers docs
+Build data-driven applications with Workers and PostgreSQL

 The second planned route is

 GET /users/:id, which returns a single user based on their ID.
-Configure another route, which uses parameters to capture part of the URL, and make it available as part of the route handler as an object
+Configure another route, which will use parameters to capture part of the URL and make it available as part of the route handler as an object

 params: